 Just because it’s a button doesn’t mean it’s boring

 Just when you thought copywriting was all about the words, I’m going to break your heart.
 You’ve already heard the rants about copywriting being different to content writing but there’s more.
-Yep, I’m going to add extra layers of expectations – like a grandchildless Mother in Law at Christmas dinner.
+Yep, I’m going to add extra layers of expectations – like an impatient Mother in Law at Christmas dinner.

 So, how can we make tech be our worker bee when it comes to excellent copywriting and user experience?
 Firstly, we can go over and above with our copy skills.
 We’ve spent hours and weeks and millennia working on our header copy, hooks, headlines, and brand statements.
 The top of our pages are sweet.
 But have we looked at the little stuff?
 Have we given our micro copy some love?

 Some Crisp Copy links may be affiliate links - like the ones in this blog.
 Hello, recurring income is amazing and don’t we all want to work smarter?
 Howbeit, I’ll never recommend anything I don’t think is absolutely the coolest thing since Botox parties.
 Also, howbeit is the grooviest word in this post.
 Yes, totally copied this disclaimer from the bottom of my emails - I'm so amused I'm fully prepared to repeat myself.